Canadian Government 101

 PROVINCIAL AND TERRITORIAL

 The provinces and territories are responsible for issues such as healthcare, education, energy (that pesky hydro bill), and transportation.
 They work closely with the federal government to implement new laws and deals, which can sometimes make things easy (if they’re on the same side) but more often than not, it requires a lot of negotiating.
-The Kinder Morgan pipeline extension between B.C. and Alberta is a recent example of how provinces struggle to work together with the federal government.
+The Kinder Morgan pipeline extension between B.C. and Alberta is an example of how provinces struggle to work together with the federal government.
 It doesn’t matter that Trudeau already approved the project, the B.C. premier is not on board, so now, construction is at a standstill.

 The leader of the political party* with the most elected MPPs (or MLAs, etc.) becomes the premier of the province.
 Just as with the federal system, this may result in majority governments or minority governments depending on how many seats the largest political party wins.